-Career Services, located in Classroom Building 115, offers a number of vital services to students, staff, and alumni.
+Career Services, located in Classroom Building 116, offers a number of vital services to students, staff, and alumni.
 The office serves as a resource center for information and experiences that identify opportunities for making informed and responsible career decisions in a labor market characterized by economic, demographic, and technological change.
-Information is provided via printed materials, online resources, seminars, and one-on-one career advisement.
+Information is provided via printed materials, computer exploration programs, seminars, and one-on-one career advisement.
+A library of career and graduate/professional school information is available to all students via the campus network.
 Career Services and Internship staff also maintain the MSU Jobs Network, an online resource of full-time and part-time jobs, local jobs, campus jobs and internships.
-The Career Services and Internship staff also assists students with job-seeking skills including cover letter, resume development, interview techniques, networking strategies, career fair preparation and jobsearching strategies.
-Graduating seniors and alumni are offered various forms of assistance to help them find appropriate and satisfying employment or to seek opportunities for additional education.
-Career Services maintains an extensive web site at www.mavvillestate.edu/ careers.